 - The H4 to H6 tags can be ignored for SEO as they don’t have as much ranking power.

 If you analyze this guide, you’ll see these SEO tips for accounting firms in action.
-Study it well or consider investing in my Mastering On-Page SEO course which teaches you my complete system for doing on-page SEO like a pro to maximize your keyword rankings and traffic.
+Study it well so you can copy the same strategies to maximize your keyword rankings and traffic.

 4. Build Internal Links for SEO

 After you follow tips #1 to #3, your individual web pages will have good optimization signals for the search engine crawlers.
 However, you can further improve the on-site signals for your pages by adding optimized internal links for SEO.

 Each time you link internally to a page on your accounting site, you’re telling Google’s crawler that the page is important for your users.
 And the more internal links a page receives, the more search engine visibility the website should have.

 Additionally, the anchor text used for the internal links is also a ranking factor for SEO.
 Google’s crawler uses this information to help confirm what keywords the content should rank for in the SERPs.